YairHalberstadt/stronginject/README.md

 ## Contributing

-This is currently in preview, meaning we can (and will) make API breaking changes.
-Now is the best time to file suggestions if you feel like the API could be approved.

-Similiarly please do open issues if you spot any bugs.
+Please do open issues if you spot any bugs, or would like to suggest new features/API changes.

 Please feel free to work on any open issue and open a PR.
 Ideally open an issue before working on something, so that the effort doesn't go to waste if it's not suitable.

+Note that I will tend to be very available if you need any help whilst contributing - see next section about how to contact me.

 ## Need Help?